 - The Whole Plant – As mentioned, the whole of the aerial parts of wild bergamot is edible.
 This means you can cut the stalk and use the whole plant as a potherb.

 - Leaves – The leaves are edible either raw or cooked.
 Add the raw leaves to salads.
 The leaves can be cooked into baked goods or added to dishes as a flavoring.
 I have read they can be used anywhere that you would use Oregano.
 They can also be dried and used to make tea.

 - Flowers – The flowers are very aromatic and can be used for making tea, added to salads, and also added to baked goods or dishes.
 You can add the flowers to vinegar to give it an herbal flare.

-Wild bergamot is said to be nervine and has a calming effect on the nerves much like its cousin Melissa, or lemon balm.
+Wild bergamot is said to be a nervine and has a calming effect on the nerves, much like its cousin Melissa, or lemon balm.
 You can read more about lemon balm here.

 It has a mild diuretic effect, so it was used to induce sweating in ritual sweat huts.
 This same effect helps to fight a fever.
 Sweating helps to cool the body.
 This effect can also be helpful to remove excess fluid from the body to help keep fluid levels balanced.